NatthawatTungruethaipak/Online-Auction-System-eBuy/readme.txt

 ## All command ##

-/help
+# /help
   See all command.

-/home
+# /home
   Home page of auction program.

-/next
+# /next
   Go to next page of auction list.

-/prev
+# /prev
   Go back to previous page of auction list.

-/first
+# /first
   Go to first page of auction list.

-/search
+# /search
   Search the auction.

-/auction
+# /auction
   Select the auction to display or bid.
 Uses auction no. that display to be key

-/register
+# /register
   Register to be new user.

-/login
+# /login
   Login to the system.

-/logout
+# /logout
   Logout from the system.

-/profile
+# /profile
-  View the profile info.
+  View the profile, account, and history bid/selling

-/makeauction
+# /makeauction
   Make the auction.

-/aboutus
+# /aboutus
   See about us.

-/exit
+# /exit
   Exit from the program.

+## Problem in program ##
+  The terminal needs to have a graphic display.
+Because there are some part to upload and display picture.
+If the terminal doesn't have graphic display, it will occur the throw exception X10 (Cause from don't have a gui from system).

 ## Creator ##